Beyond Linearity and Time-Homogeneity: Relational Hyper Event Models with Time-Varying Non-Linear Effects: Empirical Application to Coauthorship Citation Networks

+where \(x^{(k)}\) denotes the value of the \(k\)-th covariate.
+The parameter \(c^{(k)}\) is chosen to minimize the Kolmogorov–Smirnov (KS) test statistic for uniformity of the covariate values evaluated at the events.
+Specifically, by varying \(c^{(k)}\), the empirical cumulative distribution function of the covariate changes and can be compared to a uniform distribution using the KS test, which evaluates the supremum of the difference between the two distributions.
+The KS statistic ranges from \(0\) to \(1\), and our goal is to minimize it.
+Once the optimal \(c^{(k)}\) is determined, the transformation in \eqref{eq:covariate_transformation} is applied to both event and non-event covariate values.}

-where \( \text{ecdf}_t \) is the ECDF of the event times.
-Although these transformations may seem to make interpretation harder, after fitting we map values back to the original scale and interpret the results in terms of the original covariates.
+{Although these transformations may seem to complicate interpretation, the values can be mapped back to the original scale, allowing the results to be interpreted in terms of the original covariates, while maintaining improved numerical stability in fitting the time-varying non-linear functions.}